r4v3n-k/r4v3n-k.github.io/_posts/2024-03-22-stack_and_queue.md

     return stk
 {% endhighlight %}

-For a decreasing order, it should not have a greater element at top of each element.
+In a decreasing order, it should not have a greater element at the top of each element.
 - Iterate a given list of elements one by one.
 In each iteration, **keep popping smaller elements out of a stack until it is empty or its top is greater than the current element**.
   Then, push the current element into the stack.